 If you are married, your spouse generally is treated as your beneficiary, unless you and your spouse properly designate an alternative beneficiary to receive your benefits under the Plan.
 The Plan Administrator will provide you with information concerning the availability of death benefits under the Plan and your rights (and your spouse's rights) to designate an alternative beneficiary for such death benefits.
-For purposes of determining your beneficiary to receive death distributions under the Plan, any designation of your spouse as beneficiary is automatically revoked upon a formal divorce decree unless you re-execute a new beneficiary designation form or enter into a valid Qualified Domestic Relations Order (QDRO).

 Default beneficiaries.
-If you do not designate a beneficiary to receive your benefits upon death, your benefits will be distributed first to the default beneficiaries identified under the Plan.
-Generally, distribution will be made first to your surviving Spouse.
-If you do not have a surviving Spouse at the time of death, then distribution will be made to your surviving children (including legally adopted children, but not including stepchildren), as designated Beneficiaries, in equal shares.
-If you do not have any surviving parents (not including step-parents), as designated Beneficiaries, in equal shares.
-If you do not have any surviving parents, then distribution will be made to your estate.
+If you do not designate a beneficiary to receive your benefits upon death, your benefits will be distributed first to your spouse.
+If you have no spouse at the time of death, your benefits will be distributed equally to your children.
+If you have no children at the time of your death, your benefits will be distributed to your estate.